tekstrom11/CS5008Labs/Module12/README.md

     * One at a time -> Addition, XOR, Shift
   * Do the ones that perform better come at an increased cost?
     * No!
-    * Simple -> Technically the fastest, but
+    * Simple -> Technically the fastest, but has lots of collisions

     * DJB2 -> Slightly more expensive than simple_hash, but much better distribution.
 Using shift+add makes it nearly as fast as simple_hash.
     * FNV ->  Multiplication is a bit more expensive than addition, but still fast.
 Good distribution.